 Procedure:

-1. Using two weights balance the beam
+1. Using two weights to balance the beam

-Start by connecting one 100 kg weight to the first hole on the right.
-Then connect a 100 kg weight to the first hole on the left.
+Start by connecting one 100 g weight to the first hole on the right.
+Then connect a 100 g weight to the first hole on the left.
 If released from rest the beam should not rotate.

-Remove the 100 kg weight from the left side.
-Determine using Equation 1 where a 50 kg weight would need to be placed in order to balance the torque from the right side.
+Remove the 100 g weight from the left side.
+Determine using Equation 1 where a 50 g weight would need to be placed in order to balance the torque from the right side.
 Place the weight and confirm the prediction.

 2. Using three weights to balance the beam

-Connect a 50 kg weight to the first hole on the right.
-Place a 50 kg weight on the third hole to the right.
+Connect a 50 g weight to the first hole on the right.
+Place a 50 g weight on the third hole to the right.

-Determine where to place a 100 kg weight on the left side in order to balance the torques.
+Determine where to place a 100 g weight on the left side in order to balance the torques.

-Determine where to place a 50 kg weight on the left side in order to balance the torques.
+Determine where to place a 50 g weight on the left side in order to balance the torques.

 3. Using multiple weights to balance the beam

-Connect a 100 kg weight to the fourth hole on the right side.
+Connect a 100 g weight to the fourth hole on the right side.

-Using any combination of 50 kg and 100 kg weights find all the ways in which the torque from the right side can be balanced on the left side.
+Using any combination of 50 g and 100 g weights find all the ways in which the torque from the right side can be balanced on the left side.

 Representative Results:

-Part 1.2: Connect a 50 kg weight to the second hole on the left.
+Part 1.2: Connect a 50 g weight to the second hole on the left.

-Part 2.2: Connect the 100 kg weight to the second hole on the left.
+Part 2.2: Connect the 100 g weight to the second hole on the left.

-Part 2.3: Connect the 50 kg weight to the fourth hole on the left.
+Part 2.3: Connect the 50 g weight to the fourth hole on the left.

 Part 3.2: Six ways.

-100 kg - 4th hole
+100 g - 4th hole

-100 kg - 1st hole, 100 kg - 3rd hole
+100 g - 1st hole, 100 kg - 3rd hole

-50 kg - 2nd hole, 100 kg - 3rd hole
+50 g - 2nd hole, 100 g - 3rd hole

-50 kg - 1st hole, 100 kg 2nd hole, 50 kg 3rd hole
+50 g - 1st hole, 100 g 2nd hole, 50 g 3rd hole

-100 kg - 2nd hole, 50 kg - 4th hole
+100 g - 2nd hole, 50 g - 4th hole

-50 kg - 1st hole, 50 kg 3rd hole, 50 kg 4th hole
+50 g - 1st hole, 50 g 3rd hole, 50 g 4th hole

 These results confirm the predictions made by Equation 1.
-When the some of the torques on the beam is equal to zero the beam will not rotate if released from rest.
+Each weight connected to the beam provides a torque on the system.
+While weights on one side cause a torque in one direction, weights on the other side cause a torque in the opposite direction.
+When the sum of the torques on the beam is equal to zero the beam will not rotate if released from rest according to Equation 2.
+In each part of the experiment when the beam is in equilibrium the torques must be adding up to zero.

 Summary: In this experiment the two main components of torque were examined.
 Torque is the product of a force and the distance between the force and an axis of rotation.
 By placing different weights at different positions on a rotating beam, various quantities of torque were created.
+The heavier weight corresponded to a larger force and therefore a larger torque.
+Placing weights further from the axis of rotation created a larger lever arm which resulted in a larger torque than if the same weight had been placed closer to the axis of rotation.
 When the total torque on the beam was equal to zero the system was in equilibrium.

 Applications: